modified from original image

 The Australian harness racing industry has just become the first racing code in the world to voluntarily ban the use of whips

 When millions of Australians tune in to watch the race that stops the nation, too few will realise they’re not only witnessing the most public form of animal cruelty, but they’re actually cheering it on.
-Help make last year's Melbourne Cup the final one to allow the needless flogging of horses, by demanding whip-free racing in 2016.
+Help make last year's Melbourne Cup the final one to allow the needless flogging of horses.
+Demand whip-free racing.

 Whips are cruel and unnecessary